sharpvik/calc/README.md

 ### File Format

 While playing with DOMCA in your Terminal, the only thing you can do is write your expression and see what DOMCA prints back.
-However remember, you can also create files with supported expressions, make DOMCA read it and write solutions to another file (see *File Read/Write Method*); and when you're giving DOMCA an input file instead of using it from the Terminal you get somewhat expanded functionality.
+However remember, you can also create files with supported extensions, make DOMCA read it and write solutions to another file (see *File Read/Write Method*); and when you're giving DOMCA an input file instead of using it from the Terminal you get somewhat expanded functionality.

 #### Speech Marks